 This delicious baked pork tenderloin is wrapped in bacon and flavored with seasoned salt and herbs.
 Pork tenderloins can vary greatly in size.
 To avoid undercooking or overcooking, use a reliable instant-read food thermometer.

 The bacon adds extra fat, flavor, and juiciness to the mild, lean pork tenderloin.
 To lessen the amount of fat, partially cook the bacon before wrapping the pork.
 The bacon should still be flexible enough to wrap around the meat.
 You may use pre-cooked packaged bacon if you'd like.

 - 1 tablespoon garlic powder

-- 1 teaspoon of seasoned salt or a Cajun seasoning blend with salt (see below)
+- 1 teaspoon seasoned salt (or a Cajun seasoning blend with salt; see below)

 - 1 teaspoon basil